activist-org/activist/CONTRIBUTING.md

 2. To setup your development environment, first install [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/).

 > [!NOTE]\
 > If you are new to Docker, as an alternative activist recommends installing [Docker Desktop](https://docs.docker.com/desktop/).
-Docker Desktop comes with many Docker tools and a straightforward GUI (Graphical User Interface).
+Docker Desktop comes with many Docker tools and a straightforward user interface.

 3. Then clone this repository with the below command: